Sample- and Hardware-Efficient Fidelity Estimation by Stripping Phase-Dominated Magic

 The nonlinear post-processing ($\bfb'\mapsto \phi^{(\bfa)}_{\psi }(\bfb')$) of the measurement outcome, in the above process, is quite different from linear processing for the original DFE in which we estimate the expectation value of the Pauli operator $P$~\cite{leone2023}.
 To be specific, $P$ is twirled by single qubit Clifford operations $V\in {\rm Cl}_1^{\otimes n}$ into $Z^{\bfu}$ for some $\bfu\in \bfF_2^n$.
 Therefore, to estimate $\tr{\rho P}$, the state $\rho$ is twirled by $V^{\dag}$ and measurement is done to obtain $\bfb'\in \bfF_2^n$, which is processed by a linear functional $\bfb'\mapsto \bfu\cdot \bfb'$ (binary inner product) to output $(-1)^{\bfu\cdot \bfb'}$.

-Figure~\ref{fig:ved_estimation_variance} (a) shows that our method exhibits a drastic improvement in the estimation variance with a fixed number of copies, compared to the conventional DFE~\cite{julia2025}.
-Since the target state here is a hypergraph state, the FOFE estimator only outputs $1$ or $-1$.
-This is because this case does not contain ${\rm Im}(D^{(\bfa)})$, so that $\forall |\cos(\phi^{(\bfa)}_{\psi}( \bfb' ))|=1$.
+\textit{Numerical results}---Figure~\ref{fig:ved_estimation_variance} shows that FOFE exhibits a drastic improvement in the estimation variance with a fixed number of copies, compared to the conventional DFE~\cite{julia2025}.
+In Fig.~\ref{fig:ved_estimation_variance} (a), since the target state here is a hypergraph state, the FOFE estimator only outputs $1$ or $-1$.
+This is because the target state does not have a complex phase, so that ${\rm Im}(D^{(\bfa)})=0$.
+Figure~\ref{fig:ved_estimation_variance} (b) implies that as the target-state phase becomes diversified, so do the possible FOFE-estimator values.
 The sampling complexity of FOFE increases as the target state becomes farther from the phase-state manifold.
-Nevertheless, we confirmed that even when the target state is drawn Haar-randomly, $\frac{1}{2}$-FOFE still provides a constant-factor improvement.
-That argument is demonstrated in Fig.~\ref{fig:ved_estimation_variance} (b).
-Using Haar-random properties~\cite{bengtsson2017}, $\hmoment\|\psi\|_1\simeq \sqrt{\frac{2^{n+1}}{\pi}}\simeq 0.798\times 2^{0.5n}$.
-For the calculation of $\hmoment\|\breve{\psi}\|_1$, we applied the Dirichlet distribution~\cite{kotz2019,supple} analysis, thereby obtaining $\frac{\hmoment\|\breve{\psi}\|_1}{\hmoment\|\psi\|_1}\simeq 0.437\;(n\le 27)$.
-A detailed explanation can be found in SM~\cite{supple}.
-Since two independent copies are needed to single-measure for real and imaginary parts, the variance bound of $\frac{1}{2}$-FOFE is also reduced by a half, not a quarter.
+Nevertheless, in SM~\cite{supple}, we showed that even when the target state is drawn Haar-randomly, $\frac{1}{2}$-FOFE still provides a constant-factor improvement.

+Next, we compared our results with the shadow overlap estimator~\cite{huang2024_sv} and random Clifford shadows~\cite{huang2020}.
+To begin with, the shadow overlap can be efficiently done with Pauli measurements.
+The estimator $\widehat{\omega}$ estimates the expectation value of a proxy operator $L$, for which $\ket{\psi}$ is the eigenstate associated with the largest unit eigenvalue ($L\ket{\psi}=\ket{\psi}$).
+However, that expectation value $\tr{\rho L}$ generally deviates from the target fidelity, except in certain special noise models such as white noise~\cite{huang2024_sv,sun2025}.
+More explicitly, given that the target state is a phase state, shadow overlap offers a fidelity interval as follows,

+See Refs.~\cite{huang2024_sv,zhu2019} for details.
+From Fig.~\ref{fig:shadowoverlap_and_classical_shadow} (a), we observe that both the upper and lower bounds, and their average, deviate from the target fidelity as the noise in the input state increases, whereas FOFE remains close to it.

+Fig.~\ref{fig:shadowoverlap_and_classical_shadow} (b) shows the noise robustness comparison between FOFE and random-Clifford shadow~\cite{huang2020}.
+We briefly introduce the Clifford-shadow process: we enact uniformly chosen Clifford unitary $U\in {\rm Cl}_n$ to each copy $\rho$, then measure with the computational bases to obtain the outcome $\bfb\in \bfF_2^n$, and then the estimator is $(2^n+1)|\braket{\bfb|U|\psi}|^2-1$.
+As we increase the gate noise during the mid-circuit operation, we see that the bias of FOFE manifests a more moderate increase.

 \textit{Nonlinear DFE (NLDFE).}---The key idea behind the FOFE is to trade the complex diagonal gate in the Hadamard test circuit for nonlinear classical post-processing of the Pauli measurement outcomes.
 We can apply a similar technique to the DFE by generalizing the Pauli operators in Eq.~\eqref{eq:Pauli_expansion} to an over-complete set of diagonal operators conjugated by single-qubit Clifford operators.
 In what follows, we briefly describe the resulting $\alpha$-\emph{nonlinear} DFE ($\alpha$-NLDFE) as an auxiliary method that retains only the Pauli measurements.
 We fix $\alpha=\frac{1}{2}$ and give a brief overview of $\frac{1}{2}$-NLDFE in this text, leaving the general expression and details in SM~\cite{supple}.